Andrey Klychkov

-Andrey Yevgenyevich Klychkov (Russian: Андрей Евгеньевич Клычков; born on 2 September 1979), is a Russian state and political figure, and a lawyer.
+Andrey Yevgenyevich Klychkov (Russian: Андрей Евгеньевич Клычков; born 9 May 1980), is a Russian state and political figure, and a lawyer.
 He is currently serving as the Governor of Oryol Oblast since 5 October 2017.
 Previously he was a Deputy of the Moscow City Duma.

 Biography

 Andrey Klychkov was born in Kaliningrad on 2 September 1979.
 In his youth, he was engaged in pentathlon.

 In 2000 he graduated from the Kaliningrad Law Institute of the Ministry of Internal Affairs of Russia (now a branch of the St. Petersburg University of the Ministry of Internal Affairs of Russia), majoring in "jurisprudence".
 After graduation, he worked for two years in the criminal investigation of the criminal police in Kaliningrad.

 In July 2001 he joined the Communist Party of the Russian Federation.
 He worked with the appeals of citizens in the party's public reception hall, held the post of assistant legal adviser, and went to the deputy head of the Legal Service of the Central Committee of the Communist Party.

 He represented the interests of the Communist Party in the Central Election Commission and the Supreme Court of Russia.
 He was an assistant to the deputy of the State Duma, a member of the Communist Party faction Anatoly Lokotya.

 In 2004, he graduated from the Russian University of Innovation with a degree in political science.
 On March 12, 2006, he participated in the election of deputies of the Kaliningrad Oblast Duma of the IV convocation from the Communist Party, was part of the regional group "Soviet", but did not go to parliament.
 Later, he occupied the posts of a referent, a senior referent of the apparatus of the Communist Party faction in the State Duma.

 December 2, 2007, Klychkov participated in the elections to the State Duma of the V convocation on the party list of the Communist Party (the second number in the regional group No. 52, Nizhny Novgorod Oblast), but was not elected.

 From 2007 to 2009 he was a member of the CEC of Russia.
 In 2008 he graduated from the full-time department of the Diplomatic Academy of the Ministry of Foreign Affairs of Russia, specializing in "international relations".

 In October 2008 at the XIII Congress of the Communist Party, Klychkov was elected a member of the central committee of the party.
 And later, in particular, at the XVII Congress on May 27, 2017, he was repeatedly re-elected.

 October 11, 2009, Andrey Klychkov was elected to the Moscow City Duma of the V convocation on the list of the Communist Party, and was part of the citywide part of the list, headed the regional group number 14.
 In the capital's parliament, Klychkov headed the Communist Party faction.
 In December 2011, he was elected to the State Duma of the Russian Federation VI.
 However, he refused the mandate, remaining a deputy of the Moscow City Duma.
 Vladimir Rodin took his place in the Russian parliament.